ALL727 - Sex, the Body, and American Poetry

 |Scheduled learning activities - cloud (online)||

-Online and independent collaborative learning activities including 1 x 1-hour class per week (recording provided) and 1 x 2-hour online seminar equivalent
+Online independent and collaborative learning activities including 1 x 2-hour seminar equivalent

 Unit Fee Information